 CrewNerd is a smartphone application designed for use on the water by rowers and paddlers, providing athletes and coaches with real-time information about stroke rate, time, speed, distance, direction, heart rate, and more.
-CrewNerd runs on iPhone, Android, and Windows Phone.
+CrewNerd runs on iPhone and Android.

 Athletes can create custom workouts of various kinds and record workout data which can then be reviewed on the device or exported in a variety of popular formats for analysis and charting.
 Exported data can be sent via email or through USB to your computer.